Play-overs

 Identify the tune

-Conventionally this has meant playing the first two lines of the hymn; it works most of the time but there are many complications regarding other aspects of the play-over as outlined below.
-But congregations do know their hymns by the first lines.
-But in some instances you should be looking at the chorus or refrain if there is one.
+Conventionally this has often meant playing the first two lines of the hymn; it works vaguely some of the time but there are many complications regarding other aspects of the playover as outlined below.
+Yes, congregations do know their hymns by the first lines, but in some instances you should be looking at the chorus or refrain if there is one.
 This is sometimes much stronger:

 • "Rejoice, rejoice" in O come, O come Emmanuel